ngocvien21/ngocvien21/README.md

 ### Hi I'm Vin 👋
-  - I'm studying about Data Engineer.
+  - I'm studying about Data Engineer👧.
   - In my git, I will update all project was builded by me💪.
   Hope you can give me comment after viewed my project💜.
 <!--